Meraki Go Terms of Services

 |Outdoor Wireless Access Point (GR60)||12 months||Also applies to power adapter included in box|

 Note: The above table is a general guideline for warranty terms and is not final.
-Warranty terms are subject to printed warranty information on the relevant data sheets for the Indoor Access Point and Outdoor Access Point.
+Warranty terms are subject to printed warranty information on the relevant data sheets for the Indoor Access Point, Outdoor Access Point, Network Switches and Security Gateway.

 If you are dissatisfied with your Meraki Go purchase for any reason, you may return your order for a full refund.
 All returns must meet the following criteria: